How does foster care work?

 The foster care system represents ages from infancy to twenty-one years old.
-The average age in foster care is around eight years old, while slightly more boys than girls.
+The average age in foster care is around eight years old.
+There are slightly more boys than girls.

 A child typically spends around two years in the system before they enter a situation with a permanent residency.
-These permanent residencies can include being reunited with their biological parents, known as Birth family, being adopted, or emancipating from the foster care system.
+These permanent residencies can include being reunited with their biological parents, known as the birth family, being adopted, or emancipating from the foster care system.

-The foster care system is set in place to act as temporary living situations until the child can be reunited with their Birthparents, unless they are dead, incarcerated, or incapable of caring for the child or helping with child development.
+The foster care system is set in place to act as a temporary living situation until the child can be reunited with their birth parents, unless they are dead, incarcerated, or incapable of caring for the child or helping with child development.